 Consequences of getting a traffic ticket

 A traffic ticket that involves a moving violation (e.g. a stop sign or speeding ticket (VC 22349 or VC 22350) – not something correctable) can result in the following negative consequences:-

 - An expensive fine

-- It can place a point on your driver’s license record
+- It can place one or two points on your driver’s license record

 So it is important to try and do everything to fight your traffic ticket and avoid these results.

 - A letter from the California DMV?